 Refunds for courses are provided on the following basis:

-- No refunds are generally provided for training that has already been delivered.
+- Training that has already been delivered

 Health and Safety

 In the event of an incident involving injury or a medical emergency, please advise your trainer or other staff immediately or call 000.
 You will be advised of the location of First-Aid kits during your orientation.

 All hazards should be reported to your trainer immediately, your trainer will do what is possible to fix that hazard or they will report via email to firstname.lastname@example.org.